anish-eng/Safe-ally/README.md

 - 🧭 **Miscellaneous**
   - Secure **Login/Register/Forgot/Edit Password**
-  - Interactive app tour
+  - Interactive app tour using ReactTour library.
-  - Educational **Power & Control Wheel** for awareness
+  - Educational **Power & Control Wheel** for awareness and explanation of the benefits of the app.

 ---